Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-01-22.md

 **Notice** the time saved using *interrupts*.

 Using *interrupts* we only complete the IO setup but not actually wait for it complete.
-While we wait for the operation completion, another processor can complete.
+While we wait for the operation completion, another process can complete.

 Cont: [[Lecture 09-06-22]]